TENS Electrodes Center for TENS Units and EMS Units Self-Adhesive Reusable Muscle Stimulator Electrode Pads TENS Unit Nerve Stimulator Electrode Pads

 High Quality Electrode Pads will save you money in the long run by providing you

-with multiple use - up to 15 treatments - before replacing.
+with multiple uses before replacing.
 They can be used as TENS Electrodes or Muscle Stimulator Electrodes.
 Prolong the life of

 your TENS Unit Electrodes by purchasing our Electrode Care Kit!

 Why use Silver Electrodes instead of Carbon Electrodes?